 Persistent back pain can be alarming for many reasons, but it seldom signals the serious diagnosis of cancer of the spine, according to Kaixuan Liu, MD, PhD, founder and Medical Director of Atlantic Spine Center.
 Spinal cancer is relatively rare, affecting about 1 in 140 men and 1 in 180 women in their lifetime, according to the American Cancer Society.
-This year, it is estimated that 24,000 cases of central nervous system cancer, which can affect the spinal cord or brain, will be diagnosed.
+It is approximately estimated that 24,000 cases of central nervous system cancer, which can affect the spinal cord or brain, are diagnosed per year.

 More often, cancer that spreads from another part of the body, such as the breast, lung or prostate gland, may migrate to the spine.
 But these tumors are not considered cancer of the spine – they are metastases of the primary cancer, Dr. Liu notes.
 However, any cancer in the spinal cord can cause back pain, he explains, particularly in the middle or lower back.